Donald Trump Jr. Cheers On Tucker Carlson For Not Apologizing Over Misogynistic Comments

 MediaMatters, the outlet that broke the story of the recordings has claimed that there are more “similarly vile” recordings of Carlson yet to be released.

-For his part, Trump Jr. is of course no stranger to standing by people through accusations of misogyny; his father’s own scandals in a similar vein rocked the 2016 campaign and beyond.
+For his part, Trump Jr. is, of course, no stranger to standing by people through accusations of misogyny; his father’s own scandals in a similar vein rocked the 2016 campaign and beyond.